 By Eric Hall

-The Covid-19 pandemic of the past two years, spiking inflation, and supply chain disruptions have created an economic situation that is putting increasing pressure on companies.
+The Covid-19 pandemic of the past few years, spiking inflation, and supply chain disruptions have created an economic situation that is putting increasing pressure on companies.
 Many CFOs have never experienced rising interest rates, high inflation, or recession, all at the same time.
 But those of us who have (myself included), know that a CFO can successfully manage through all of these and survive.
 And, in addition, a CFO can even raise equity and/or debt financing, even in a market like the one we’re currently in.

 Three Strategies for Financing Growth: Cash Flow, Equity and Debt